IT Tips & Tricks

 5 Common (and Dangerous) Data Migration Mistakes

-Check out this list of the five common data migration mistakes.
-Avoid them and you could save yourself a lot of time and frustration — and your company lots of money, which just might lead to them giving you some of that saved dough in the form of a raise.
-(Just sayin’.)
+By keeping five six mistakes in mind, and preparing for them before your data migration, you can save yourself a lot of time and frustration — and your company lots of money, which just could lead to them giving some of that saved dough to you, in the form of a raise.

 Mistake #1: Trusting That Your Backup Will Be There for You

 “I have backups!
-I have so many backups!
-We always back-up before we change anything around here!”
+We have so many backups!
+We always back up before we change anything around here.
+Heck, our cloud service provider backs up for us.”

-We don’t doubt that you back up your data.
-The problem is that many (too many) IT professionals trust back-ups that turn out to be unreliable or problematic — and they didn’t realize it until it was too late.
-Cue the hypothetical thought bubble: Do you test those backups?
+I don’t doubt that you back up your data.
+The problem is that many (too many) IT directors trust backups that turn out to be unreliable or problematic — and they don’t realize it until it’s too late.
+Cue the hypothetical thought bubble: How often do you test those backups?

 Here’s where the mistake hides, like many, in plain sight.
-Many times, during the crunch of time of a data migration, people are quick to back up, and keep moving.
+Many times, during the time-crunch of a data migration project, people are quick to back up the data and keep moving.
 Many times, people have to refer back to those backups, at least to recover some part of their data.
-Many times the recovery mission fails, and only then do they realize that something was wrong with either the back-up itself or with the recovery system.
+Many times, the recovery mission fails, and only then do they realize that something is wrong with either the backup itself or with the

-Oh, yeah, and test your back-up.
-Run an actual recovery and see what happens.
+Oh, yeah, and test your backup.
+(Did I say that already?)
+In data migration, testing can save you untold hours and protect your reputation.
+So, run an actual recovery and see what happens.

 Mistake #2: Getting Started Without a Solid Strategy

 Planning is everything in data migration.
+A data migration checklist is crucial.
 It will help you prepare for possible issues along the way, and it can save you boatloads of time and money.
-Without a solid strategy or outline of the steps you’ll be taking, the migration process could be prone to data losses, security issues, and more.
+Without a solid strategy or outline of the steps you’ll be taking, the migration process could be prone to data losses, security issues

-Look, you wouldn’t leave your house and try to fumble your way to some place you have never ever been before without your GPS, right?
+Look, you wouldn’t leave your house and try to fumble your way to someplace you have never been before without your GPS, right?

 Mistake #4: Lack of Hardware, Software, and/or Network Preparation